AlaSQL/ala-wiki/readme.md

 We focus on [speed](https://github.com/agershun/alasql/wiki/Speed) by taking advantage of the dynamic nature of JavaScript when building up queries.
 Real-world solutions demand flexibility regarding where data comes from and where it is to be stored.
 We focus on flexibility by making sure you can [import/export](https://github.com/agershun/alasql/wiki/Import-export) and query directly on data stored in Excel (both `.xls` and `.xlsx`), CSV, JSON, TAB, IndexedDB, LocalStorage, and SQLite files.

 The library adds the comfort of a full database engine to your JavaScript app.
-No, really - it's working towards a full database engine complying with [most of the SQL-99](https://github.com/agershun/alasql/wiki/Supported-SQL-statements) spiced up with additional syntax for handling NoSQL (schema-less) data and graph networks.
+No, really - it's working towards a full database engine complying with [most of the SQL-99](https://github.com/agershun/alasql/wiki/Supported-SQL-statements) spiced up with an additional syntax for handling NoSQL (schema-less) data and graph networks.

 ```js